jeremygradisher/remove-wp-branding/tags/1.1.7/readme.txt

 3. Adjustments for the dashboard widgets.
 Add your own if you would like.

 == Changelog ==
-= 1.1.8 =
-Fixing error Attempt to read property "title" on null on line 211 and Deprecated: str_replace(): Passing null to parameter #3.
-Also fixed tagging error.
 = 1.1.7 =
 Fixing error Attempt to read property "title" on null on line 211 and Deprecated: str_replace(): Passing null to parameter #3 = 1.1.6 =